 Acheloos River Diversion Project, Greece, Greece

-Nearly 80 years after it was first proposed, the massively controversial greater Acheloos diversion scheme - intended to divert water to irrigate between 240,000ha and 380,000ha of Thessaly's thirsty cotton crops - continues to prove as contentious as ever.
+Nearly 80 years after it was first proposed, the massively controversial greater Acheloos diversion scheme continues to prove as contentious as ever.

 In October 2009, the Supreme Administrative Court of Greece sent a request to The Court of Justice of European Union (ECJ) in Luxembourg to foresee the legality of Acheloos River diversion project.

-Discussions on the case in the ECJ, involving 14 questions, were started in May 2011.
-Following claims by local authorities and environmental groups that the project would have negative impact on the ecosystems, water levels and landscapes, the project has been put on hold since February 2010.
+Discussions on the case in the ECJ were started in May 2011.
+Local authorities and environmental groups claimed that the project would have a negative impact on the ecosystems, water levels and landscapes.
+The project has been put on hold since February 2010.

-The project's original funding comprised an anticipated €450m from European Union CSF and Rural Development sources, with contributions from other sources including the national budget.
+The project's original funding comprised an anticipated €450m from EU CSF and Rural Development sources, with contributions from other sources including the national budget.